swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 ### RFCs?

 @ul
+- Framework for proposing substantial changes
 - https://github.com/vuejs/rfcs/
 @ulend

 Note: Vue has a RFC, or a Request for Comments, process set in place.
 By the way, this is a great way to get involved in the Vue community.
-So you can go visit this link on GitHub, propose a new change, and participate in the ongoing discussions on the open proposals.
+So you can go visit this link on GitHub and propose ideas on how to improve Vue.
+You can also participate in the ongoing discussions on the open proposals.
 This makes things open, in the sense that you have visibility of what features are in the pipeline.
 And it provides an opportunity for someone to point an edge-case in case it was neglected by the core-team.
 All breaking changes go through RFCs.
 Let's take a look at some of them:

 ---

-### RFC: Slot-based syntax
+### RFC: New Slot Syntax

 ```html
 <!-- default slot -->